Bluetooth-Compose/Bluetooth-Compose/README.md

 ## Hi there 👋

+*Bluetooth-Compose is all about the convergence of Bluetooth Devices with Aumented Reality.
+With or without the Augmented Reality, because just like Schrödinger's cat, you don't know what's alive until you have a look!
+And because what's good for the goose is good for the gander, then take a gander at this!*

 ### A Sweet Introduction

 Before we introduce Bluetooth-Compose, let's get a little excited by the convergence of Augmented Reality (AR) with Bluetooth Devices!